1.5 Correlation between reproducibility of research papers and their objective

 * ignore assignments, unless it contains the execution of a function

-* ignore executions of functions library and data
+* ignore executions of functions library

 * ignore lines containing only parenthesis